stefanodixon-ux/webMAN-MOD/README.md

 #### Installer & GUIs
 - Easy installer/updater with 4 editions: full, lite, standard (rebug) & nonCobra.
-- New icons created by Brunolee & Berion
+- New icons created by Berion & Brunolee
 - VSH Menu integration (hold SELECT to show the menu)
 - sLaunch GUI integration (hold START or R2+L2 on XMB to show the game menu GUI)
 - Coverflow web-GUI (/games.ps3) provides a mobile/desktop friendly GUI for fast selection of games.
 - Grid web-GUI (/index.ps3) display games with resizable icons and content can be filtered by type/device/name
 - web-GUI for Temperature monitoring: /cpursx.ps3, /cpursx.html & /tempc.html or /tempf.html (gauges)
 - 2 GUI Themes: sMAN-like graphical interface & webMAN original theme
-- LaunchPad integration (DeViL303' mod to use What's New section to mount games)
+- LaunchPad integration (DeViL303's mod to use What's New section to mount games)
-- PhotoGUI integration (DeViL303' mod to use Photo albums to mount games)
+- PhotoGUI integration (DeViL303's mod to use Photo albums to mount games)
 - XMBM+ integration when grouping of XMB content is disabled (v1.33.03)
 - Support for custom XML menu (wm_custom.xml) integrated into webMAN Games menu
 - Install packages from any folder using web command: /install.ps3<path>